howardsolutions/deep-typescript/README.md

 - Serialize: CONVERT DATA from an OBJECT into some saveable format (JSON)

 - Deserialize: Put data on object using some previous saved data (JSON)

+### 2 important rules

+1. In TS, STRINGS can be types

+2. In JS (TS), ALL OBJECTS KEYS are strings.